yavuztas/java-spring-fundamentals/README.md

   }
 }
 ```
+You can see [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) in wikipedia for details.
 #### Dependency Inversion Principle
 Dependency Inversion Principle states that in a software program high level objects should not depend on low level objects on the contrary both should depend abstractions.
 Not unlike, concerete classes should depend on abstractions not vice versa.
 After these abstract explanations let us be a little bit more exemplery.